erican1214/sanrio-obstacle-course/README.md

 - Go on your browser and type "localhost:3000" in the search bar

 ### Compatability/Accessibility
-- I have only tested this webpage on a Google Chrome Browser.
-It is possible that it won't be compatible with other browsers
+- This has only been tested on a Google Chrome Browser and may not be compatible with other browsers.
+The game is also not responsive to different window sizes.

 ### Image Attributions
 - All characters from Sanrio Co.